sushil2601/javaScript_practise/REACT.md

 Q.“In React, everything is a component.”
 Explain.
 Ans:-

-    Components are the building blocks of a React application’s UI.
-These components split up the entire UI into small independent and reusable pieces.
-Then it renders each of these components independent of each other without affecting the rest of the UI.
+    .A component is a small, reusable piece of UI.
+    .It’s like a building block of your application.

+    .In React, every part of the UI (button, navbar, form, etc.) is made using components.
+    .we can break the UI into multiple independent components.

 Q. Why is it necessary to start component names with a capital letter?
 Ans:-

-    In React, it is necessary to start component names with a capital letter.
-If we start the component name with lower case, it will throw an error as an unrecognized tag.
-It is because, in JSX, lower case tag names are considered as HTML tags.
+    .React treats lowercase names as HTML tags (like <div>, <p>).
+    .Always start your component names with a capital letter (like Header, App, MyButton, etc.).

 Q. How would you prevent a component from rendering in React?
 Ans:-
-    To prevent a component from rendering in React, you can use conditional rendering.
-You can wrap the component's JSX code inside an if statement or a ternary operator, where you specify a condition.
-If the condition evaluates to true, the component will render; otherwise, it won't.
+    .Use conditional rendering.
+        .We decide when to show or hide a component

 Q. Why React uses className over class attribute?
 Ans:-
+    .JavaScript, class is a reserved keyword (used for creating classes).
+    .Since JSX is JavaScript, using class would cause errors.
-    React uses className instead of class in HTML because class is a reserved keyword in JavaScript.
-Using class would cause conflicts with JavaScript syntax.
+    .So, React uses className instead of class to avoid conflicts.

 Q. SPA (Single Page Application).
 Ans :-
-        A Single Page Application is a web application that have only one single web page.
+    .A Single Page Application (SPA) is a web app that loads a single HTML page and dynamically updates content without reloading the page.

-        A single Html page is loaded initially.

-        Whenever user do some action on the website,then in response content is dynamically updated without refreshing or loading a new page.

-        Uses JavaScript to dynamically update content on the page.
+    .How it Works:
+        .Loads only one HTML file initially (usually index.html).
+        .On user actions, it updates the content using JavaScript.
+        .Doesn’t reload the whole page — just updates parts of it.

-        Communicates with the server using AJAX / APIs.
+        .Communicates with the server using AJAX or APIs.

-        Example App: Blog, E-commerce, Dashboard, Admin Panel.

-        Benefits :-
+    .Benefits of SPA:
-                    .Fast UI interactions.
+        .Fast UI interactions
-                    .Smooth user interactions.
+        .Smooth user experience
-                    .Faster initial load.
+        .Faster initial load
-                    .Client-side routing.

-        Challenges of SPAs :-
+        .Client-side routing (using React Router, etc.)

+    .Challenges:
-                SEO issues :- Search engines can't index JavaScript easily → Use SSR or Next.js
+        .SEO Issues — Search engines can't easily index JavaScript-rendered content .Solution:-   Use SSR (Server Side Rendering) or frameworks like Next.js

 Q. SPA(Single Page Application) vs MPA(Multi Page Application) Ans :-